 * Almost half said Active Wow had improved pupils’ concentration and activity levels – as well as parents’ involvement with the school community.

 This programme is subsidised by up to 50% of the delivery costs and in some cases additional funding is sourced.
 However, on average the cost of delivery is £1 per pupil per year (dependant on class and school size).

 Optional extras available for purchase include a banner for the school gate and a Green Class of the Week Trophy.

-Schools ideally should sign up before the Summer holidays with a target start date of October.
+Schools ideally should sign up before the summer holidays with a target start date of October, which is Walk to School Month.
 However, schools can join the walk to school scheme at any point throughout the year.